 - Little Blue Truck’s Christmas by Alice Schertle is a cute rhyming book that has Little Truck sharing Christmas trees with his friends – and ends with lights on his Christmas tree!

-Best Christmas Books for Preschoolers and Young Children:
+Best Christmas Story Books for Preschoolers and Young Children:

 Best Christmas Books for Older Children: